Iran, Saudi Arabia agree to resume ties, with China’s help

 The United Nations welcomed the Saudi-Iranian rapprochement and thanked China for its role.
 “Good neighborly relations between Iran and Saudi Arabia are essential for the stability of the Gulf region,” U.N. spokesperson Stéphane Dujarric said at U.N. headquarters.

-China, which last month hosted Iran’s hard-line President Ebrahim Raisi, is also a top purchaser of Saudi oil.
+China, which last month hosted Iran’s hard-line President Ebrahim Raisi, is a top purchaser of Saudi oil.
 Xi visited Riyadh in December for meetings with oil-rich Gulf Arab nations crucial to China’s energy supplies.
+However, it doesn’t provide the same military protections for Gulf Arab states as America, making Beijing’s involvement that much more notable.

 Iran’s state-run IRNA news agency quoted Shamkhani as calling the talks “clear, transparent, comprehensive and constructive.”